TanishkThoria/Personal-Website/content/posts/hugo.md

 +++
 draft = true
 date = 2023-01-02T12:13:02-08:00
+title = "What is Hugo"
-title = "Hugo -an Open-Source Website Framework" description = "Hugo is an extremely fast website framework that is used in the making of this website." slug = "what is hugo" authors = ["Tanishk Thoria"]
+description = "Hugo is an extremely fast website framework that is used in the making of this website." slug = "what is hugo" authors = ["Tanishk Thoria"]